-4.1 Activities & Associated Environmental Problems
+4.2 Port Activities & Potential Environmental Problems

-Numerous activities undertaken in port contribute to an array of problems potentially causing negative impact on the environment and associated socio-economic benefits (Darbra et al. 2004; Darbra et al. 2005; ESPO 2020).
-To facilities greening of ports such problems need to be identified and linked to the contributing activities, to focus management and control interventions.
-For the purposes of this assessment environmental issues were broadly grouped into climate change, air pollution, water, sediment & soil pollution, physical problems including destruction of habitat or biota, harmful or invasive marine organisms and pathogens, underwater noise, and artificial light (Trozzi and Viccaro 2000; Jägerbrand et al. 2019; Moldanová et al. 2021).
+While ports are users of ecosystem services provided by sheltered coastal environments, numerous activities undertaken in ports contribute to an array of problems potentially causing negative impacts on other ecosystem services (Darbra et al. 2004; Darbra et al. 2005; ESPO 2020).
+Towards achieving sustainable port development such problems need to be identified and linked to the contributing activities to inform management and control interventions.
+For the purposes of this assessment environmental problems were broadly grouped into climate change, air pollution, water, sediment and soil pollution, physical problems including destruction of habitat or biota, harmful or invasive marine organisms and pathogens, underwater noise, and artificial light (Trozzi and Viccaro 2000; Jägerbrand et al. 2019; Moldanová et al. 2021).
 Table 4.1 provides a summary of major port activities, as well as their potential environmental problems, illustrating the complexity and interconnectivity.